-Let’s assume you are a really good software developer.
-Let’s also assume you have done the hard work of building your online reputation.
-You have an online portfolio, you have contributed to open source, and you have a few side-projects on Github to show the quality of your code.
+Let’s assume you're a really good software developer and have done the hard work of building your online reputation.
+You have an online portfolio, you've contributed to open source, and you have a few side-projects on Github to show the quality of your code.

-Where do you go to find a remote job now?
+Now, where do you look to find a remote job?

-Well, that might work, but if you are serious about getting a remote job, here is some news:
+Well, that might work, but if you're serious about getting a remote job, here's the facts:

 How do you tap into that massive pool of opportunities?

-Here are the 7 steps you need to follow to network with people working at companies offering remote jobs, so you can ultimately get a referral.
+Here are 7 steps to follow to network with people who work at companies that offer remote jobs, so you can ultimately get a referral.

 Step #1: Make a list